yous99tahiri/ToDo-Application/README.md

   This is useful during development of the frontend and may be used completely independent or paired with a running backend to test/develop the backend REST calls.

 * **production mode**:
-  Building the example application with the `with-frontend` profile (`-Pwith-frontend`) executes the above steps in the default Maven lifecycle and compiles the Angular project to the `target` directory of the `example06-presentation` module.
+  Building the example application with the `with-frontend` profile (`-Pwith-frontend`) executes the above steps in the default Maven lifecycle and compiles the Angular project to the `target` directory of the `todoapp-presentation` module.
   Consequently, both backend and frontend code will be packaged in the `.war` archive for easy deployment in a single application server.

   **Note for production mode**: Since routing in Angular apps is handled by Angular itself, we need to make sure that any request that is not a REST request is redirect to the main `index.html` of the Angular app.